threefoldfoundation/www_threefold_farming/content/page/token/comparison/section1/section1.md

 ---
-id: token_comparison1
+id: buy_tft
-svg: ./swap.png
+svg: ./buy_tft.png
-title: Swap TFT
+title: Buy TFT
 ---

-Exchange your TFT with other tokens including Bitcoin.
+Get your hands on the currency of the new P2P Internet.